bomonike/bomonike.github.io/aws-kiro2.md

    <tt>✘ Kiro CLI terminal integrations: WarpTerminal is not supported</tt>

 1. Navigate to the OS user - the current user.
-1. Edit ~/.bashrc, ~/.zshrc (or ~/.bash_profile) to include ??? in the PATH.
+1. Use my <a target="_blank" href="https://wilsonmar.github.io/mac-setup/">mac-setup approach and install shell script</a> which installs:
    1. Install XCode (for command utilities), Homebrew
-1. Use Homebrew to install Chrome, KeePassXC, VSCode and extensions, GitHub, Python, uv, uvx, Docker, aws-cli, Q Developer CLI, Aurora DSQL, NodeJs, Supabase CLI, etc.
+   1. Use Homebrew to install Chrome browser, KeePassXC password manager, VSCode and extensions, GPG, GitHub, Python, uv, uvx, Docker, aws-cli, Q Developer CLI, Aurora DSQL, NodeJs, Supabase CLI, etc.
+   1. Configure ~/.zshrc (or ~/.bash_profile) (and optionally ~/.bashrc) to include in the PATH and Variables
+   1. Use custom automations.
-1. Configure GitHub access with SSH, Verified email, etc.
+1. Configure GitHub access with SSH, verified email that appears as "Verified".

+1. Under your own github.com account, create a repo (repository).
+1. Follow standards to create a README.md file describing the technologies.
+1. Create a <strong>.gitignore</strong> file specifying the folders and files to block from uploading to GitHub for each technology that will be associated with the repo.
 1. Buy a USB to take a full backup as a recoverable checkpoint.

+   <a name="#Installation"></a>

+   ### CLI and IDE Component Install

-   Install how developers interact with Kiro two ways:
+   Install Kiro two ways:

    A. <a href="#InstallIDE">Install</a> the <a target="_blank" href="https://kiro.dev/changelog/ide">Latest release</a> of <a href="#InstallIDE">Kiro <strong>IDE</strong> (Integrated Development Environment)</a> run by clicking a mouse as well as keyboard.